-There are currently 4 leisure centres in South Staffordshire at Penkridge, Codsall, Cheslyn Hay and Wombourne which are managed and maintained by South Staffordshire Council.
+There are currently four leisure centres in South Staffordshire at Penkridge, Codsall, Cheslyn Hay and Wombourne which are managed and maintained by South Staffordshire Council.
 There are also numerous private sports facilities and clubs covering a wide range of sports from rugby to crown green bowling.

-- A £3.4 million scheme of refurbishments was recently announced for the leisure centres at Penkridge, Wombourne and Cheslyn Hay this follows a refurbishment to Codsall leisure centre which took place in the late 2000s and a recent full upgrade to the Codsall leisure centre gym.
+- Leisure centres at Penkridge, Wombourne and Cheslyn Hay have recently benefited from a recent scheme of refurbishment works this follows a refurbishment to Codsall leisure centre which took place in the late 2000s and a recent full upgrade to the Codsall leisure centre gym.
 In addition, a new outdoor synthetic pitch was opened at Wombourne leisure centre in April 2022. - A new Sports Facilities and Playing Pitch Audit and Strategy has been completed which identifies possible improvements to facilities arising from new development proposals in the emerging Local Plan, changes in demographics and the deteriorating condition of existing facilities.